-- Jonah Peele helped provide input on FFDs and Quads.
+- Jonah Peele helped provide input on FFDs techniques in MAXScript.

 - Gulliver "K@rt" Thoday has been a great support with feedback and testing.
-Not to mention he struggled alongside me truing to figure out how to export UVW from Max to Hammer brushes.
+Not to mention he struggled alongside me trying to figure out how to export UVW from Max to Hammer brushes.

-- Joris Ceoen has been an avid supporter and tester of WW toold.
+- Joris Ceoen has been an avid supporter and tester of WW tools.